ThomasKaiser/sbc-bench/README.md

 ## Ensuring proper benchmark execution

 Benchmarking a system that is otherwise busy will result in numbers without meaning.
 Therefore it's important to ensure the system is as idle as possible.
-That's the reason `sbc-bench` will only start once '1 min average load' is reported as below 0.1:
+That's the reason `sbc-bench` will only start once '1 min average load' is reported as below 0.1 or CPU utilization less than 2.5% for 30 seconds:

 ![](pics/system-too-busy.gif)